trang-anh/fall25-project-group-708/README.md

    - Choose your browser (Chrome is preferred)
    - Click on any of the test files to run it
    - If any of the tests fail, you should be able to see the exact sequence of steps that led to the failure.

-> [!NOTE]
-> Running Cypress tests is optional.
-Cypress tests require significant system resources, and without them, the tests may be flaky.
-We will use these tests for grading.